French Romanesque architecture: Military architecture

 The Caesar Tower in Provins from the beginning of the 12th century, has an octagonal tower flanked by four semi-circular towers, all placed on top of a stone platform seventeen meters by seventeen meters.
 A walkway midway up the main tower gives access to the corner towers.
 The whole structure is surrounded by another wall, the shell keep, on the ground level.

-The largest and most powerful castle of the period was the original Louvre in Paris, begun in about 1200 by King Philip II of France, and completed in the 13th century.
-Only the massive foundations remain; they are visible on the ground floor under the Louvre Museum.
-The sprawling ruins of another castle from this period, Druyes-les-Belles-Fontaines, begun in 1200, can be found in the Yonne Department.